slaptoast/hubot-last-fm/README.md

 You can add users two ways:

-1. Place a seed JSON file in `data/last-fm-users.json` with an object mapping chat names to Last.fm usernames.
+First (recommended), you can place a seed JSON file in `data/last-fm-users.json` with an object mapping chat names to Last.fm usernames.
 For example,
 ```json
 {
     "derek": "labetephoque"
 }
 ```

-2. Add new usernames in chat, using `add last.fm user <user name> <last.fm user name>`.
+Second, add new usernames in chat, using `add last.fm user <user name> <last.fm user name>`.
 Keep in mind that this is only stored in memory, though, so it will go away if you restart your Hubot.

 ## Notes